FlintTD/GargleScraper/README.md

 - **label**: This is the plaintext name of Gmail label which the scraper will pull emails from, when told to scrape URLs from a Gmail server.

+- **twitter limit**: This is the integer number of Twitter posts that can be accessed by the scraper during operations.

+- **deviantart limit**: This is the integer number of DeviantArt posts that can be accessed by the scraper during operations.

 # Selected Thank-Yous
 * [This thread on GitHub](https://gist.github.com/micycle1/735006a338e4bea1a9c06377610886e7) provided valuable insight into the Wix API which backends DeviantArt.